Chikuzen-Maebaru Station: Lines

 The station is served by the Chikuhi Line and is located 12.7 km from the starting point of the line at Meinohama.
 Both local and rapid services on the Chikuhi Line stop at this station.

 Station layout

 The station consists of two island platforms serving four tracks.
-The station building is a modern hashigami structure where the station facilities are located on a bridge spanning the platforms and which has entrances north and south of the tracks.
+The station building is a modern elevated structure where the station facilities are located on a bridge spanning the platforms and which has entrances north and south of the tracks.
 On the bridge are a waiting room, a shop and a ticket counter.
 After the ticket gates on the bridge, escalators descend to the two island platforms.
+Elevators are provided to platform level.

 The ticket counter is staffed JR Kyushu directly and is equipped with a Midori no Madoguchi facility.